Humanitarian impact of the Russo-Ukrainian war (2022–present): Effects on Russian forces

 According to the report of the British Ministry of Defence of 27 June 2022, Russian Armed Forces use reservists of the Mobilization Human Reserve in its combat operations in Ukraine.
 These reservists fill out third battalions within regular brigades.

 Ukraine claims that Russia is trying to mobilize Crimean residents to fight in the Russian army.
-The Russian State Duma is considering a new federal law that would force private companies to support the "special military and counterterrorist operations".
+The Russian State Duma is considering a new federal law that would force private companies to support the "special military and counterterrorist operations."
 Giving the government powers to force private businesses to accept government contracts, denying them the right to refuse such work, and unilaterally changing employees' working conditions.
 So to allow the government to "concentrate efforts in certain sectors of the economy."
 The bill also raises the issue of repairing Russian military equipment.

-The proposed bill would put the Russian economy on a "war footing".
+The proposed bill would put the Russian economy on a "war footing."
 It passed the first vote unanimously in the lower house of the State Duma.
 Deputy Prime Minister Yury Borisov said: "The load on the defence industry has increased significantly.
 In order to guarantee the supply of weapons and ammunition, it is necessary to optimize the work of the military-industrial complex and enterprises that are part of cooperation chains."
 One of the proposed laws allows the government to force workers to work overtime.
 The second forces private businesses to supply the government.

 On 4 July President Putin also commented on Russian forces fighting in Luhansk, saying they "should rest, increase their combat capabilities."

 On 7 July, a report by IStories indicated that the brigades hardest hit by the war in Ukraine have started advertising vacancies online to recruit unemployed people as soldiers, sometimes without training.

-In July, Russia started a "volunteer mobilisation": 85 federal areas of Russia, including "Crimea and Sevastopol", are expected to raise 400 men per region by the end of the month.
-Russian media has reported: "Kursk, Primorskyi Krai, Republic of Bashkortostan, Chuvashia Republic, Chechnya, Republic of Tatarstan, Moscow City, Perm, Nizhny Novgorod, and Orenburg Oblasts" have already created such units.
-Russian state TV have shown men who appear to be in their 50s and 60s.
-The new recruits who sign a six-month contract get "3,750 to 6,000 US dollars per month".
+In July, Russia started a "volunteer mobilisation": 85 federal areas of Russia, including "Crimea and Sevastopol," are expected to raise 400 men per region by the end of the month.
+Russian media have reported that: "Kursk, Primorskyi Krai, Republic of Bashkortostan, Chuvashia Republic, Chechnya, Republic of Tatarstan, Moscow City, Perm, Nizhny Novgorod, and Orenburg Oblasts" have already created such units.
+Russian state TV has shown men who appear to be in their 50s and 60s.
+The new recruits who sign a six-month contract get "3,750 to 6,000 US dollars per month."
 Some regions are offering a signing bonus of $3,400.
 According to Russian opposition sources such as Gulagu.net, the Wagner Group has also started recruiting prisoners with the promise of removing their criminal history and a signing-up bonus of 200,000 roubles.